CENTRINNO: Heritage as a catalyst for a new industrial revolution

 - Date: September 2020 – February 2024

-Once centers of industrial activity, globalisation has transformed Europe’s urban areas, their economies and their labor force.
-Industrial sites are increasingly turned from places of production into places of consumption that rely on linear and extractive supply chains.
-At the same time, regeneration strategies that neglect to consider the local context of post-industrial neighbourhoods result in social displacement and loss of traditional manufacturing knowledge.
-CENTRINNO works on new, inclusive regeneration approaches that combine traditional knowledge on ‘making’ with innovative, circular, and digital production skills.
+Europe’s urban areas were once centers of industrial activity, but globalization has transformed them, along with their economies and their labor force.
+Industrial sites have increasingly turned from places of production into places of consumption that rely on linear and extractive supply chains.
+At the same time, regeneration strategies that neglect to consider the local context of post-industrial neighborhoods result in social displacement and loss of traditional manufacturing knowledge.
+CENTRINNO works on new, inclusive regeneration approaches that combine traditional knowledge of ‘making’ with innovative, circular, and digital production skills.

 For more information about this project, please get in touch.